HTGenomeAnalysisUnit/TileDB-sumstat/docs/README.md

   Essential parameters:
-  --uri TEXT         Where to store the TileDB
-  --input TEXT       A tsv file in gzip format to ingest --cell_type TEXT   The celltype to ingest
+  --uri TEXT         Where to store the TileDB --list_files TEXT  List of the files to ingest.
+Each files needs to be in tsv format (gz or not) --cell_type TEXT   The celltype to ingest

   Optional parameters:
-  --batch_size TEXT  The number of rows form a file to ingest at once(Don't touch this parameter unless you know how ot will affect both the memory of the process and the TileDB itself).
+  --batch_size INT  The number of rows form a file to ingest at once(Don't touch this parameter unless you know how ot will affect both the memory of the process and the TileDB itself).

-  Other options:
+  --chunk_size INT  The number of rows to ingest at once Other options:
   --help             Show this message and exit.
   ```